Richard Herring: Solo work

-Herring has written and performed in fourteen one-person shows, eleven of them in consecutive years.
+Herring has written and performed in fourteen one-man shows, eleven of them in consecutive years.
 A Herring show typically starts with a run at the Edinburgh Festival Fringe, continues with an extensive UK tour and ends with a recorded performance for DVD.

 For radio, Herring co-wrote and presented the history-based sketch show That Was Then, This Is Now.
 For television, he co-wrote Al Murray's sitcom Time Gentlemen Please.
 He also contributed to the third series of Little Britain as script editor.

 In 2005, he presented a chat show called Heads Up with Richard Herring on the Pokerzone channel, in which he interviewed professional poker players and celebrities about their careers and their love of the game.
 There were 10 episodes in total.